NAS Service

 Why These Packages?

-I was impressed by ZFS, and wanted to use a simple mirrored setup.
-Disk sizes have gotten so stupendously huge that I really didn't feel comfortable running a straight ext4 filesystem.
-I've rarely had disk problems, but resilvering a replacement disk is a lot simpler than finding and restoring double digit terabytes from backups.
+Disk sizes have gotten so stupendously huge that I didn't feel comfortable running a straight ext4 filesystem.
+I've rarely had disk problems, but resilvering a replacement disk on a ZFS mirrored setup is a lot simpler than finding and restoring double digit terabytes from backups.

 Samba is an obvious choice if you are going to support Windows clients.
 NFS is also an obvious choice if any UNIX machines are in the mix.
 I originally built this for home use, which is mostly Windows with the occasional Linux box, so we'll see if that is sufficient.